 - Our disease management practice starts with our choice of vines, trellis systems and vine hedging for continued airflow and sunlight penetration.

-- Fertility management starts with feeding the soil.
-A healthy soil creates healthy vines.
-Soil and petiole tests are evaluated annually to monitor nutrient content of the soil and vine nutrition.
+- To ensure healthy soil, each year we evaluate soil and petiole tests to monitor nutrient content of the soil and vine nutrition.

-- We compost our grape waste from the winery and spread the resulting compost in the vineyards the following year.
+- We compost our grape waste from the winery and spread the resulting compost in the vineyards.

 We are currently participating in The New York Sustainable Viticulture Program, a grower self-assessment workbook that is designed to both document sustainable grape growing practices already in place and promote sustainable practices throughout the industry.